Laser induced Compton Scattering to Dark Matter in Effective Field Theory: Calculation of laser induced Compton scattering to DM pair

-Fig.~\ref{fig:VA:Eta} shows the decay widths of the laser dressed electron for the operator $\calo_{VV}$ (top-left), $\calo_{VA}$ (top-left), $\calo_{AV}$ (bottom-left) and $\calo_{AA}$ (bottom-right) as a function of the laser intensity parameter $\eta$.
-The results are shown for a fiducial energy scalar $\varLambda = 10$ GeV, and a DM mass $m_\chi = 0$ GeV (green curves) or $m_\chi = 0.1m_e$ (blue curves).
-The total contributions are shown by solid curves, and the contributions from every branch are denoted by dashed and dotted lines as shown in legend of the Fig.~\ref{fig:SP:Eta}.
-The Fig.~\ref{fig:VA:EE} shows the normalized distribution of the total decay width with respect to the energy of the outgoing electron for a dark fermion mass $m_\chi = 0$ GeV (green curves) and $m_\chi = 0.1m_e$ (blue curves).
-The laser intensity parameter has been set to be the typical value of the SLAC experiment \cite{Bamber:1999zt}, i.e., $\eta=0.3$.
+Fig.~\ref{fig:VA:Eta} shows the decay widths of the laser dressed electron for the operator $\calo_{VV}$ (top-left), $\calo_{VA}$ (top-right), $\calo_{AV}$ (bottom-left) and $\calo_{AA}$ (bottom-right) as a function of the laser intensity parameter $\eta$.
+The results are shown for a fiducial energy scale $\varLambda = 10$ GeV, and a DM mass $m_\chi = 1$ keV (green curves) or $m_\chi = 0.1m_e$ (blue curves).
+The total contributions are shown by solid curves, and the contributions from every branch are denoted by dashed and dotted lines as shown in the legend of Fig.~\ref{fig:SP:Eta}.
+The Fig.~\ref{fig:VA:EE} shows the normalized distribution of the total decay width with respect to the outgoing electron energy for a dark fermion mass $m_\chi = 1$ keV (green curves) and $m_\chi = 0.1m_e$ (blue curves).
+The laser intensity parameter has been set to the typical value from the SLAC experiment \cite{Bamber:1999zt}, namely $\eta=0.3$.
 The total contributions up to $n=6$ are shown by solid curves, while the contributions of each branch are also shown by non-solid curves.
 The features for these operators are similar to those for (pseudo-)scalar operators.